200sc/CraftyAnimationEditor/README.md

 # CraftyAnimationEditor
 This is a graphical editor for animations and sprites for CraftyJS.
-This will (eventually) output crafty component files and json strings as desired for uploaded sprite sheets.
+This will output crafty component files and json strings as desired for uploaded sprite sheets and animation sets.

 Demo animation from first build:
 [https://imgur.com/ETbw0b5]